-- average claims costs including the cost of certain legal and professional claims expenses allowed in excess of the RSP expense allowance; - average claims by accident year; - · trends in claims severity and frequency; and - other factors, such as inflation, expected or in-force government pricing and coverage reforms, and the level of insurance fraud.
+- average claims costs including the cost of certain legal and professional claims expenses allowed in excess of the RSP expense allowance; - average claims by accident year; - trends in claims severity and frequency; and - other factors, such as inflation, expected or in-force government pricing and coverage reforms, and the level of insurance fraud.

-The Deficiency of revenue over expenses and amounts due from members would have (increased) decreased by \$79,095 in 2023 (2022: \$70,733) if 5% increase (decrease) in ultimate claims that were reasonably possible at the reporting date had occurred.
+The Deficiency of revenue over expenses and amounts due from members would have (increased) decreased by \$91,946 in 2024 (2023: \$79,095) if 5% increase (decrease) in ultimate claims that were reasonably possible at the reporting date had occurred.

-For the years ended October 31, 2023 and 2022 (in thousands of Canadian dollars)
+For the year ended October 31, 2024 (in thousands of Canadian dollars)

-B. NET FINANCE INCOME / EXPENSE FROM INSURANCE CONTRACTS
+8. NET FINANCE INCOME / EXPENSE FROM INSURANCE CONTRACTS

-The following table analyzes the RSPs' Deficiency of revenue over expenses in the Combined Statements of Operations:
+The following table analyzes the RSPs' Deficiency of revenue over expenses in the Combined Statement of Operations: